Please read before booking our Saunas:

 No glass or metal bottles are to be taken into the sauna.

-It is recommended that jewellery, watches and glasses should not be worn in the sauna.
+We recommend that jewellery, watches and glasses are not worn in the sauna.

 Phones can also be damaged by the sauna, and if they overheat can be dangerous, so do not take them in.
 It is also nice to switch off from the online world and enjoy nature.
 You can always give the farm number to relatives so you can be contacted in an emergency,

-Towels are to be used in the sauna.
-Please place a towel down on the bench before sitting down this absorbs the excess water - therefore do not wring your towels (or other items of clothing) out inside the sauna
+Towels must be used in the sauna.
+Please place a towel down on the bench before sitting down.
+This absorbs excess water - therefore do not wring out your towels (or other items of clothing) inside the sauna

-Alcohol and smoking/vaping are not permitted around the sauna area.
+Alcohol and smoking are not permitted around the sauna area (or anywhere on site).

 Always behave in a respectful manner towards other sauna users.

-During Summer months a sauna ticket includes lake access 30 mins either side of your sauna slot time , you need to purchase a swimming ticket add on if you wish to to use the lakes before and/or after your sauna session for longer than 30 mins.
+During Summer months, a sauna ticket includes lake access 30 mins either side of your sauna slot time.
+You need to purchase a lakeside add-on if you wish to to use the lakes before and/or after your sauna session for more than 30 mins.
 During the winter months, your ticket includes full access to the lakes for the day.

-Tickets are non-refundable, and dates and times can be cahnged in your online booking account if there are more than days ti your booking.
+Tickets are non-refundable but you can change dates and times in your online booking account if there are more than five days until your booking.

 Pool Bridge Farm reserves the right to refuse entry to anyone who is believed to be intoxicated or for other reasons that may be deemed a health and safety risk.

-Pool Bridge Farm is in no way responsible for any loss or damage of any belongings while partaking in sauna sessions.
+Pool Bridge Farm is in no way responsible for any loss or damage of any belongings whilst partaking in sauna sessions.

 Feel free to ask our team any questions before, during, or after the session and please ensure any issues are brought to the attention of our team immediately.